dwheelerau/foundation/code-of-conduct.md

 ## Reporting

-For incidents occurring in the Kubernetes community, contact the [Kubernetes Code of Conduct Committee](https://git.k8s.io/community/committee-code-of-conduct) via <conduct@kubernetes.io>.
+For incidents occurring in the CoP, contact the XXXX via XXX.
 You can expect a response within three business days.

-For other projects, or for incidents that are project-agnostic or impact multiple CNCF projects, please contact the [CNCF Code of Conduct Committee](https://www.cncf.io/conduct/committee/) via conduct@cncf.io.
-Alternatively, you can contact any of the individual members of the [CNCF Code of Conduct Committee](https://www.cncf.io/conduct/committee/) to submit your report.
-For more detailed instructions on how to submit a report, including how to submit a report anonymously, please see our [Incident Resolution Procedures](https://www.cncf.io/conduct/procedures/).
-You can expect a response within three business days.

-## Enforcement

-The Kubernetes project's [Code of Conduct Committee](https://github.com/kubernetes/community/tree/master/committee-code-of-conduct) enforces code of conduct issues for the Kubernetes project.

-For all projects that do not have their own Code of Conduct Committee or other Code of Conduct incident responders, and for incidents that are project-agnostic or impact multiple projects, the [CNCF Code of Conduct Committee](https://www.cncf.io/conduct/committee/) enforces code of conduct issues.
-For more information, see our [Jurisdiction and Escalation Policy](https://www.cncf.io/conduct/jurisdiction/)

-Both bodies try to resolve incidents without punishment, but may remove people from the project or CNCF communities at their discretion.

 ## Acknowledgements